nogibjj/Nzarama_Kouadio_DE_Individual_Project2/README.md

 ## Video

-Here is a YouTube link showcasing a walkthrough of my CLI binary:
+Here is a YouTube link showcasing a walkthrough of my CLI: https://youtu.be/gROvQ8qNXIs